isomerpages/govtech-corp/media/technews/_posts/2017-07-20-post-Working Drones.md

 Westeros, the ‘Game of Drones’ looks set to revolutionise work and play.</p>
 <p>(Editor: Please forgive the pun that is colder than the Winds of Winter.)</p>
 <p>Here are five of the coolest real-life uses for drones we've found.</p>
-<h3><strong>1.
-Eye in the sky</strong></h3>
+<h3>Eye in the sky</h3>
 <p>Humankind has always coveted a bird's eye view of the world.</p>
 <p>It’s no surprise, then, that one of the most popular uses for drones is
 capturing images from above.</p>
-<p>Mr Joel Chia, a photographer also known online as <a href="https://www.instagram.com/idroneman/" rel="noopener noreferrer nofollow" target="_blank">Idroneman</a>, uses drones
+<p>Mr Joel Chia, a photographer also known online as <em>Idroneman</em>, uses
-to take breathtaking aerial pictures of landscapes in Singapore and abroad.</p>
+drones to take breathtaking aerial pictures of landscapes in Singapore and abroad.</p>
 <p>His work received a shoutout from none other than Singapore’s Prime Minister
-Mr Lee Hsien Loong, who shared it in a <a href="https://www.straitstimes.com/singapore/pm-lee-lauds-singapore-photographer-for-his-stunning-drone-aerial-images" rel="noopener noreferrer nofollow" target="_blank">2016 Facebook post</a>.</p>
+Mr Lee Hsien Loong, who shared it in a 2016 Facebook post.</p>
 <p>"Photography has taught me to take a step back, or with drones, to fly
 up high and consider the bigger picture,” says Mr Chia.</p>
 <p>“Sometimes, we get too caught up in the here and now, and fail to consider